-- 88. (1) (a) The planning authority may authorise a particular vehicle specified in a permission to be operated for a longdistance service, despite the fact that such a vehicle is specified in a permission to be used for a public transport service provided for in a public transport plan. - (b) The planning authority may not grant such an authorisation where the operation of 20 the long-distance service will or is likely to be detrimental to the operation, by means of that vehicle, of the public transport services provided for in that transport plan. - (2) A vehicle specified in a permission to provide a long-distance service may not also be specified in the permission as being the vehicle by means of which a public transport service provided for in a transport plan is to be operated, except if the planning authority 25 has agreed thereto.
+- 89. (1) (a) The planning authority may authorise a particular vehicle specified in an operating licence to be operated for a long-distance service, despite the fact that such a vehicle is specified in the operating licence to be used for a public transport service provided for in a transport plan. - (b) The planning authority may not grant such an authorisation where the operation of the long-distance service will or is likely to be detrimental to the operation, by means of that vehicle, of the public transport services provided for in that transport plan. - (2) A vehicle specified in an operating licence to provide a long-distance service may not also be specified in the operating licence as being the vehicle by means of which a public transport service provided for in a transport plan is to be operated, except if the planning authority has agreed thereto.

-Amendment of permission: Replacement of specified vehicle
+Amendment of operating licence: Replacement of specified vehicle

-- 89. (1) Where the holder of a permission for the operation of any public transport service wishes to replace the vehicle that is specified in that permission for the operation of that public transport service by another vehicle with the same passenger capacity, the holder must apply for the replacement, in the manner prescribed by the MEC, to a member or official of the permissions board whom the board has authorised in writing to dispose of the matter, provided the nature of the replacing vehicle and the quality and standard of the service are not affected by the replacement. - (2) The authorised member or official of the permissions board must allow the 35 replacement and issue an amended permission to the holder, if satisfied that- - (a) the replacing vehicle has the same passenger capacity, or less, and is of the same nature as the vehicle which it replaces and that the quality and standard of the service which is authorised by the permission will not be affected by the replacement; - (b) the replacing vehicle is otherwise suitable for the operation of the public transport service authorised by that permission, has been certified as roadworthy in compliance with road traffic laws and is properly licensed; and - (c) the applicant for replacement has provided the information necessary to establish the requirements of this section. - 45 (3) Where a sub-contractor operates any part of the public transport service to which a permission relates, on behalf of the holder of the permission, the sub-contractor may rely on the provisions of this section to replace any vehicle of which the latter is the registered owner and which is specified in that permission, in all respects as if the subcontractor were the holder of that permission.
-50
+- 90. (1) Where the holder of an operating licence for the operation of any public transport service wishes to replace the vehicle that is specified in that operating licence 30 for the operation of that public transport service with another vehicle with the same passenger capacity, the holder must apply for the replacement, in the manner prescribed by the MEC, to a member or official of the board whom the board has authorised in writing to dispose of the matter, provided the nature of the replacing vehicle and the quality and standard of the service are not affected by the replacement. - (2) The authorised member or official of the board must allow the replacement and issue an amended operating licence to the holder, if satisfied that- - (a) the replacing vehicle has the same passenger capacity, or less, and is of the same nature as the vehicle which it replaces and that the quality and standard of the service which is authorised by the operating licence will not be affected 40 by the replacement; - (b) the replacing vehicle is otherwise suitable for the operation of the public transport service authorised by that operating licence, has been certified as roadworthy in compliance with road traffic laws and is properly licensed; and - (c) the applicant for replacement has provided the information necessary to 45 establish the requirements of this section. - (3) Where a subcontractor operates any part of the public transport service to which an operating licence relates, on behalf of the holder of the operating licence, the subcontractor may rely on the provisions of this section to replace any vehicle of which the latter is the registered owner and which is specified in that operating licence, in all 50 respects as if the subcontractor were the holder of that operating licence.